raminmohammadi/RaminMohammadi.github.io/_projects_mlops/24_spring/group_2/scoping.md

 7. [Monitoring]( {% link _projects_mlops/24_spring/group_2/monitoring.md %} ){:target="_blank"}<br>
 8. [Cost Analysis]( {% link _projects_mlops/24_spring/group_2/cost.md %} ){:target="_blank"}<br>

-This project aims to develop and deploy an advanced chatbot using the Retrieval-Augmented Generation (RAG) model integrated with Azure Databiricks.
-The objective is to enhance the chatbot's ability to provide accurate, relevant, and contextually appropriate responses based on a dynamic knowledge base.
-Key technologies involved include Delta Tables for efficient data storage, MLFlow for lifecycle management of the RAG model, and serverless architectures to facilitate scalable deployments.

 ## 1. Dataset Information

   - **Data Ingestion:** Data will be sourced primarily from structured and unstructured documents, including PDFs and HTML pages, pertinent to user queries.